Severity Without Memory: The High Cost of Reactionary News

 Therefore they lack attention.

-And therefore they lack democratic pressure.
+Therefore they lack democratic pressure.

 The Constitutional Problem No One Is Naming